David Robertson (footballer, born 1968): Real Kashmir

 In January 2017 Robertson was appointed as the head coach of Indian I-League 2nd Division side Real Kashmir.
 Under his tenure Real Kashmir won the promotion to Indian top flight football, thus becoming the first team from Kashmir to be promoted to the I-League.
 Robertson also signed his son Mason to play for the club.

-Robertson's management of Real Kashmir was featured in two documentaries made for BBC Scotland, Real Kashmir FC and Return to Real Kashmir FC, which won best documentary at Scottish BAFTAs, the UK Broadcast awards, and the European Sports Awards in Rotterdam where it additionally won the best director award for its director Greg Clark.
+Robertson's management of Real Kashmir was featured in two documentaries made for BBC Scotland, Real Kashmir FC and Return to Real Kashmir FC, which won best documentary at Scottish BAFTAs, the UK Broadcast awards, and the European Sports Awards in Rotterdam.
 He was awarded the British Empire Medal (BEM) in the 2021 Birthday Honours for services to the community in Kashmir and UK-India relations.
 He left the club in September, and was succeeded by Mehrajuddin Wadoo.

 Peterhead

 On 29 November 2022, Robertson was named as the new manager of Scottish League One club Peterhead, marking his first managerial role in Scotland in 15 years.
+He left the position in March 2023, following a run of results that the Peterhead chairman described as "embarrassing".

+Personal life

+His son Mason is also a footballer.